 PSI and GPM

-Pressure washers have two measurements of power: pressure (how hard the water hits the surface) and volume (how much water hits the surface).
+Pressure washers have two measurements of power: pressure (how hard water hits the surface) and volume (how much water hits the surface).
 Pressure is measured in pounds per square inch (PSI), while volume is measured in gallons per minute (GPM).
-Both are important to overall cleaning power; you need pressure to break things up, and you need volume to wash things away.
+Both contribute to overall cleaning power; you need pressure to break things up, and you need volume to wash things away.

-More cleaning power means you can handle more projects, but you can still get plenty done with less.
-Use the table below to compare light, medium and heavy-duty cleaning power and choose based on what you want to clean.
+More cleaning power means you can get more done, but you can still get plenty done with less.
+Use the table below to compare light-duty, medium-duty and heavy-duty cleaning power.

 |Pressure||Less than 2,000 PSI||2,000-2,999 PSI||More than 3,000 PSI|